FZA002/ViolationToolv2/README.md

 ## Long Term Care Hospitals
 ---
+The Long Term Care Hospital dataset is made up of measure codes, which correspond to different quality measures for Long Term Care Hospital's.
+Each row of the dataset is made up of an organization, a measure code, and a score for that measure code, along with columns with other attributes.
+The measure codes are described [here](https://data.cms.gov/provider-data/sites/default/files/data_dictionaries/long_term_care_hospital/LTCH-Data-Dictionary.pdf), as well as in the "LongTermCareHospital-Data-Dictionary" pdf in the "documents" folder of this repo.

+&nbsp;

 ## Filter by Bed Range
-Each violation has a violation corresponding tag.
-A tag is simply a way of categorizing a violation based on its nature.
-For example, tag F757's description is "Drug Regimen is Free From Unnecessary Drugs".
-A CSV with tag numbers and descriptions is included with the CSV's made by the tool.
-Additionally, anything that you input that isn't a valid tag will not be used and will be displayed on the screen once you finish entering tags.
-This filter will be used on the entire Nursing Home dataset, meaning that similar to the above described date range, any other Nursing Home options will be affected by this filter!
+Each row has a corresponding "total_number_of_beds".
+Filtering by bed range allows a user to include only organizations within their chosen bed range, which can be any whole number greater than 0.
+Similar to date and tag filters for the Nursing Home dataset, the bed range filtered dataset will be used for the rest of the options!

+## Exclude ownership types
+Each Long Term Care Hospital organization has an associated "ownership_type".
+On the "Format CSV Data" screen for Long Term Care Hospital, the user can choose to exclude organizations with certain types of ownership.
+"Undefined" organizations are organizations that have a blank value for "ownership_type" in the dataset.
+Similar to bed range, the organization type filtered dataset will be used for the rest of the options!

 ### Options
-1. **US Fines:**
-    This will include a total for each year in a given date range, as well as a total for that range.
-As described above in the "Filter by Date Range" section, the total shown and individual years will only include dates and violation tags in the given range!

-2. **US Violations:**
-    This will include a total for each year in a given date range, as well as a total for that range.
-The same rules apply for dates and violation tags in range as described throughout this document.

-3. **Top Fined Organizations:**
-    This will include a sheet that will include the top 3 most fined organizations per state, per year, and overall.
-The same rules apply for dates and tags in range as described throughout this document.

-4. **Most Severe Organizations:**
-    This will include a sheet that will include the top 3 most severe organizations per state, per year, and overall.
-The same rules apply for dates and tags in range as described throughout this document.
-An organization's severity is ranked via severity scores associated with each violation.
-The scores are calculated as described at the end of the document.

-5. **Sum of Fines and Violations per State:**
-    These will include sheets that will include the total number of violations and fines for each state, for each year in range, and a total for the date range.
-The same rules apply for dates and tags in range as described throughout this document.

-6. **Create Sheet with All Territories Combined**
+1. **Create Sheet with All Territories Combined**
     This will include a sheet of all of the territories chosen by the user (or the defaults) combined.
-The same rules apply for dates and tags in range as described throughout this document.
+The same rules apply for beds and ownership types that have been filtered as described throughout this document.

-7. **Create Sheet for All Violations without Territories** This will create a sheet of all states, filtered by the given date range and tags.
+2. **Create Sheet for All Violations without Territories** This will create a sheet of all states, filtered by the given bed range and ownership types.
 The states will not be grouped by territories.

-## How Severity is Calculated for States and Organizations
-The scores included in some of the optional sheets are based off of CMS's "Design for Care Compare Nursing Home Five-Star Quality Rating System: Technical Users’ Guide", available [here](https://www.cms.gov/Medicare/Provider-Enrollment-and-Certification/CertificationandComplianc/downloads/usersguide.pdf), and included in this repo in the "documents" folder.
-The specific numeric value associated with each scope severity code is included in one of the CSV files that are made each time any other sheets are made.
+&nbsp;

+## Additional Information about the Long Term Care Hospital Dataset
+More information about the dataset is included [here](https://data.cms.gov/provider-data/sites/default/files/data_dictionaries/long_term_care_hospital/LTCH-Data-Dictionary.pdf), which is also included as a pdf in the "documents" folder of this repo.

+&nbsp;
+&nbsp;
+&nbsp;

+# **In Conclusion...**